Dubai, United Arab Emirates travel guide

 If you're interested in shopping festivals, plan your trip around the Dubai Shopping Festival (DSF) which typically runs from December to February.

-Getting Around Dubai, UAE
+Getting Around Dubai, United Arab Emirates

 The Dubai Metro is efficient, air-conditioned, and covers most major attractions.
 Purchase a Nol Card (Red, Silver, or Gold) for easy travel.